B5u2423/Display-Realtime-Data-Python-Flask-MySQL/README.md

 ## Deployment

 Run `http-server.py` if you want to receive data from the sensors and save it to the database.
 I use an ESP32 with a DHT11 sensor to gather data on temperature and humidity.
-The port for this HTTP server is `8090`, configure the URL according to your IP and the port in the device sketch.
+The port HTTP server is running on port `8090`, configure the URL according to your IP and the port in the device sketch.
 Example of the ESP32 is in the `sketch` folder.

-Run `websock-server.py`, the server run on port `8091`, connect to the server by entering `localhost:8091` to the browser address bar.
+Run `websock-server.py`, the WebSocket server is running on port `8091`, connect to the it at `localhost:8091`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>